 Generally, you should refrigerate your homemade salad dressing.
 If it's basically just made from oil and vinegar, it should technically be safe at room temperature.
 However, once you start to use it, it can become contaminated by outside ingredients.
 Play it safe by keeping it in the fridge.
 If if contains any fresh herbs or fruits, it definitely needs to be refrigerated.

-Since olive oil solidifies in the refrigerator, you’ll notice that a solid layer forms in salad dressings made with it.
-Simply take the salad dressing out about half an hour before you plan to use it.
-Get into the habit of taking it out as you begin to make dinner.
+Since olive oil solidifies in the refrigerator, you'll notice that a solid layer forms in salad dressings made with it.
+Simply take the dressing out as you begin to make dinner, and it will liquify again for you.

 Homemade salad dressing with fresh herbs or fruits should be used up within a week.
 A simple oil and vinegar vinaigrette with mustard, honey, salt, and pepper will keep in the refrigerator for three or four weeks.